The Power of Multi-Step Vizing Chains: Introduction Related work

 This concept allows us to build a large set of vertex disjoint small augmenting subgraphs.
 First we pick an arbitrary such vertex disjoint subgraph.
-Having picked the first $j$ vertex disjoint subgraphs, we pick the $(j+1)$'th as follows: for any uncoloured edge $e$, we build a family to avoid, when we use the previous construction to build small augmenting subgraphs.
+Having picked the first $j$ vertex disjoint subgraphs, we pick the $(j+1)^{\textrm{th}}$ as follows: for any uncoloured edge $e$, we build a family to avoid, when we use the previous construction to build small augmenting subgraphs.
 In particular, we add a vertex to $\mathbb{F}_{j-1}(e)$, if a non-overlapping $j$-step Vizing chain beginning at $e$ can reach any of the vertex disjoint subgraphs that we already picked.
-If this is the case, we add the vertex that the $j$'th Vizing chain was extended through to $\mathbb{F}_{j-1}(e)$.
+If this is the case, we add the vertex that the $j^{\textrm{th}}$ Vizing chain was extended through to $\mathbb{F}_{j-1}(e)$.
 Next we note that if the total size of our subgraphs is $T$, then, as we saw earlier, we put at most $T\cdot{}O(\Delta^4)^{i+1}$ points into some $\mathbb{F}_i$ for all $i$.
-Indeed, at most $T\cdot{}O(\Delta^4)^{i}$ $i$-step Vizing chains can reach $T$.
-In the worst case, the points are added in so that as many of the families $\mathcal{F}(e)$ become \emph{unavoidable}, meaning that they are not sufficiently bounded for our construction to be able to avoid them.
+Indeed, at most $T\cdot{}O(\Delta^4)^{i}$ many $i$-step Vizing chains can reach $T$.
+In the worst case, the points are added in a way that maximizes the number of families $\mathcal{F}(e)$ that become \emph{unavoidable}, meaning that they are not sufficiently bounded for our construction to be able to avoid them.
 However, since the number of points we can avoid grows faster than the number of points we have to avoid, the number of edges for which $\mathbb{F}_{j}(e)$ is too large falls exponentially in $j$, and so in total at most $O(\Delta^4 \cdot{} \Delta \cdot{} T)$ edges have unavoidable families.
-We pick the $(j+1)$'th subgraph as a small augmenting subgraph of an edge that avoids the family constructed for it above.
-This means that this subgraph must be vertex disjoint form the subgraphs we already picked, since we are certain to never extend through a point that can reach any of these subgraphs in $1$-step.
+We pick the $(j+1)^{\textrm{th}}$ subgraph as a small augmenting subgraph of an edge that avoids the family constructed for it above.
+This means that this subgraph has to be vertex disjoint form the subgraphs we already picked, since we are certain to never extend through a point that can reach any of these subgraphs in $1$-step.

 \paragraph{Dynamic algorithm} Let us first recall the approach of Duan, He and Zhang~\cite{duan}.
 It has 3 steps: first they make an amortised reduction to the easier non-adaptive version of the problem, where we may assume $\Delta$ is fixed.
 They do this by using multiple copies of the graph -- each with a different upper bound on the maximum degree.
 The second step is to reduce the problem to one where $\Delta = O(\frac{\log n}{\varepsilon})$.
 This is done by sampling a palette $S \subset [(1+\varepsilon)\Delta]$ such that every vertex in $G$ has an available colour in $S$.
 Note that it is crucial to have $(1+\varepsilon)\Delta$ colours for this step be efficient.
 The third and final step is to show how to insert an uncoloured edge into such a low-degree graph.
 To do this, Duan, He and Zhang~\cite{duan} show that one can construct non-overlapping multi-step Vizing chains by using a new, disjoint palette for each step, and that short Vizing chains of this type have a good probability of being augmenting.
 Since they need to sample disjoint palettes for each step, they require that $\Delta = \Omega(\frac{\log^2 n}{\varepsilon^2})$.